-- (b) Excessive speeds contribute to the increase of polluting emissions and noise as well as the operating costs of the vehicle (increased fuel and oil consumption, more wear on tyres); - (c) The time gained by driving faster is minimal and overestimated; on a journey of 100 km, only 6 minutes are gained by driving at 150 km/h instead of 130 km/h; - (a) Speed increases the risk of mistakes and fatigue sets in more quickly; - (b) Speed requires still greater attention at night; since the passing beam only lights the road up to 30 m ahead, above 70 km/h an obstacle emerging into the lighted zone cannot be avoided: - (c) The faster the driving speed, the more visual perception is reduced; the field of vision is 100° at 40 km/h, but becomes 30° at 130 km/h; - (d) Speed affects the quality of life of the population, particularly in urban areas; - (e) The higher the speed, the less the tyres adhere to the road.
+- (e) High speeds contribute to the increase of polluting emissions and noise and therefore affect the quality of life of the population, particularly in urban areas.
+Moreover, the operating costs of the vehicle (increased fuel and oil consumption, more wear on tyres) are higher; - (f) The time gained by driving faster is minimal and overestimated; on a journey of 100 km, only 6 minutes are gained by driving at 150 km/h instead of 130 km/h; - (g) Speed increases the risk of mistakes and fatigue sets in more quickly; - (h) Speed requires still greater attention at night; since the passing beam only lights the road up to 30 m ahead, above 70 km/h an obstacle emerging into the lighted zone cannot be avoided; - (i) The faster the driving speed, the more visual perception is reduced; the field of vision is 100° at 40 km/h, but becomes 30° at 130 km/h; - (j) The higher the speed, the less the tyres adhere to the road.

-1.1.3 Factors influencing choice of speed:
+1.1.2 Factors influencing choice of speed: